wilsonmar/wilsonmar.github.io/_posts/2018-08-22-salesforce-data.md

 For Salesforce users, RTO would be in days or weeks rather than in minutes.

-Salesforce, by default, does not provide "point-in-time" recovery from "snapshots" of all data at various points in time.

-If you don't run backup jobs, Salesforce charges a minimum of $10,000 to obtain that data.

 ## Data Quality

-This is covered in the 211 course and:

-   * Trailhead module: <a target="_blank" href="https://trailhead.salesforce.com/en/modules/data_quality">Data Quality</a> +700
+This is covered in the 211 course and Trailhead module: <a target="_blank" href="https://trailhead.salesforce.com/en/modules/data_quality">Data Quality</a> +700
-   <br /><br />

-Topics:

    * Assess, cleanse, and maintain data quality
    * Prevent duplicate records using Duplicate Management
    * Clean and enrich data with data.com, which uses external databases as the basis for cleaning Leads, Contacts, Accounts (not product Opportunities or Assets).

 See validity.com #DemandTools, #PeopleImport, #DupeBlocker and #BriteVerify

-## FieldDump from AppExchange

-<a target="_blank" href="https://www.p0p.co.uk/fielddump/">FieldDump</a> is a free add-on via AppExchange that extracts a Data Model to a spreadsheet readable by Microsoft Excel, Google Sheet, etc.

 ## Export .csv from Salesforce